msheridan1228/content-taxonomy/README.md

 * automatically generate names of those tags based on the content within them (WIP)
 * train a classifier to predict the topics of any newly published content (WIP)

-Not all of the following goals are fully implemented as of July 2025, marked as WIP.
+Not all of the following goals are fully implemented as of July 2025, those still in progress are marked as WIP and explained below.

 Taxonomy Creation:
 * wordpress scraping: